Phauthentic/phpstan-rules/README.md

 The rules help with enforcing certain method signatures, return types and dependency constraints in your codebase.

-All controllers in your application should be `readonly`, no method should have more than 3 arguments, and no class should have more than 2 nested control structures.
+For example, you can configure the rules so that all controllers in your application must be `readonly`, no method should have more than 3 arguments, and no class should have more than 2 nested control structures.

 ## Usage